-Single Point Mooring (SPM) Systems
+Single Point Mooring (SPM) Systems Explained: Types and Components

 Single Point Mooring (SPM) systems are essential offshore facilities that enable tankers to safely load or discharge crude oil, petroleum products, LNG, and other bulk liquid cargoes without entering conventional ports.
 Installed several kilometers offshore, these systems allow vessels to remain safely moored while freely weathervaning with wind, waves, and currents.